Copywriting & Content writing

 The most important thing to understand about copywriting is the difference between features and benefits.

-Features are the “parts” of your service.
-Typically, features allow a user to accomplish something.
-On the other hand, benefits are the added value people get when they use your care management services; often that’s a changed state of emotions, quality of life and it’s huge.
+Features are the “parts” of your services, what you do to earn your fee.
+On the other hand, benefits are the the sense of value people get when they use your care management services; often that’s a changed state of emotions, or quality of life and it’s huge.

 “You” Not “We”

 Pronouns matter a lot in copywriting.
-In fact, a basic rule of copywriting is to talk more about your customers and their needs than your company, brand, or service in your marketing communications.
+In fact, a basic rule of copywriting is to talk more about your clients and their needs than your company, brand, or services with your marketing communications.

 What’s in it for me?

 This is another fundamental rule of copywriting.
-If the message you plan to send doesn’t tell recipients what’s in it for them if they take the time to open and read it, then you need to make some changes to the message.
+If the message you plan to send doesn’t tell recipients what’s in it for them, then you need to make some changes to the message.

 Really, it’s only in fantasy movies that ‘if you build it they will come.’
-Make sure they understand what will change for them when they do.
+Make sure prospects understand what will change for them as a result of purchasing your care management services.

 What Our Clients Say